 This is what prompted my post in the first place.
 I prefer the thicker ones, but you can use any kind.
 I don't find the wire ones will work, but the basic ones you get at any thrift or dept. store works.
 Simply wrap the first tail from the back around the base of the hook, then from the front, start wrapping, gluing every few inches, always in the back.

 When you are done, you can tie some pretty ribbon around the base of the hook and double secure it with a spot of glue in the back, just before you tie a bow in front.

 This was pretty worn out when I got done with it, so I tied it to the binder clip on the shelf and let Cornelius play with it.

-Now for the best tip: Any thing you can make with a single yarn you can make with a crocheted chain.
+Now for the best tip: Anything you can make with a single strand of yarn you can make with a crocheted chain.
 Just remember it will be bulky, but also take you twice as long.
 If you have the time, and the project is fairly simple, it's worth it.

 For a hot pad size: Ch.
 16, making a sc in first ch from hook.
 Ch 1, skip 1, and make sc in next chain across.
 Ch.
 1 and turn, going back and forth with each row till you have made 12 rows.
 Break off and work in tail.

 For rug, simply determine the size you want, and make your base row to those dimensions.
 For instance the hot pad is 7 by 7 inches with a base row of 16.
 If you wanted the rug to be 21 inches across, you would make a base row of 48, and just keep crocheting till you like the length.

 Here are some things to think about making:

 Now have some fun!
 Keep in mind that this would not work for everything.
 It's too thick for baby blankets or afghans.